versatica/mediasoup-website/_includes/documentation/v3/mediasoup-client/api/Producer.md

 </div>

 <div markdown="1" class="note warn">
-The given track will be internally handled by mediasoup-client from now on, meaning that mediasoup-client will call `stop()` on it when the producer is closed or when [producer.replaceTrack()](/documentation/v3/mediasoup-client/api/#producer-replaceTrack) is called.
+The given track will be internally handled by mediasoup-client from now on, meaning that mediasoup-client will call `stop()` on it when the producer is closed or when [producer.replaceTrack()](/documentation/v3/mediasoup-client/api/#producer-replaceTrack) is called **unless** `stopTracks` is set to `false` in `transport.produce()` options.

-So, if your application needs to use the track after that, it should clone the original track and pass the cloned one to `transport.produce()`.
+So, if your application needs to use the track after that, it should set `stopTracks: false` or clone the original track and pass the cloned one to `transport.produce()`.

 ```javascript
 const clonedTrack = track.clone();